 There is so much to gain and so little to lose by sharing some of your time as a volunteer.
 Your contributions vastly help improve the communities where you live, work and play.
 In addition, there are numerous physical and mental health benefits for you.
 Here are some of the things you get when you give back as a volunteer.

-You’re helping to make your community a better place by giving a helping hand.
-Plant a community garden, read at the library or work at a town festival to create a closer connection between you and your community.
+Becoming a volunteer in your area means you’re helping to make your community a better place.
+Plant a community garden, read to kids at the library or lend a hand at a town festival to create a closer connection between you and your community.

-A study published by the Corporation for National and Community Service entitled, “The Health Benefits of Volunteering,” found that volunteers have higher functional ability, lower rates of depression, less incidence of heart disease, develop new skills, and cultivate a greater social network.
-Not only is volunteering good for the heart and mental functions, but it increases the likelihood of a longer life!
+A study published by the Corporation for National and Community Service titled, “The Health Benefits of Volunteering,” found that volunteers have a higher functional ability, lower rates of depression, less incidence of heart disease and lower stress levels.
+In other words, volunteering helps contribute to what experts call the “happiness effect.”

 Article provided by Local Government Federal Credit Union.